frankfarmer/lockpop/README.md

 # Pop the Lock Clone

 ## Overview
-"Pop the Lock Clone" is a web-based arcade game inspired by the popular "Pop the Lock" game.
-The objective of the game is to tap the button at the right moment to unlock the lock and score points.
+a web-based arcade game.
+The objective of the game is to press the spacebar at the right moment to unlock the lock and score points.

 ## Project Structure
 ```